leonardt/fault/tutorial/README.md

 ```

 The `poke` (`setattr`) pattern supports poking internal instances of the
-`mantle.Register` circuit using the `value` attribute.
+`m.Register` circuit using the `value` attribute.
 This can be done at
 arbitrary depths in the instance hierarchy.
 An instance can be referred to as
 an attribute of the top level `circuit` attribute or as an attribute of a
 nested instance.
 Here's an example using the `tff_tester`: